Is Zagreb Worth Visiting + Photo Diary

 Zagreb is completely different from the islands and coastal towns

-Zagreb on the other hand will remind you more of Vienna and Prague with its architecture, squares, and parks.
+Zagreb will remind you more of Vienna and Prague with its architecture, squares, and parks.
 If you didn't already know, it's the capital of Croatia and a bustling urban city.

 In places like Dubrovnik, you're primarily surrounded by fellow tourists.
 In Zagreb, it's mostly locals with a sprinkling of visitors.